secretstartups/handbook/customer-success/tam/gainsight/timeline/index.html.md

 ## How to Log Activities in Timeline

-To log activities (calls, meetings, updates, etc.), you'll primarily follow these steps:
+You can log activities to Timeline in multiple places across Gainsight.

 Tip: When searching for external attendees, you can use "%%%" as your search pattern to list all contacts of an account.
 This is useful, if you do not remember all participants by name from your activity like cadence call or similar.

+### Global Timeline

+1. Navigate to the global timeline by clicking on the left navigation bar icon
+2. Click on "Add Activity" and choose the appropriate activity type
+3. Search for and confirm the account name in the "Company/Relationship" box

+_Follow the rest of the steps below_

+### Customer 360 Timeline

-1. Navigate to the customer
+1. Navigate to the customer 360 page
-1. Click Timeline at the top
+1. Click the Timeline tab at the top
-1. Hover over "+ Activity" and choose the appropriate activity type
+1. Click on "Add Activity" and choose the appropriate activity type

+_Follow the rest of the steps below_

+### CTA/Objective Timeline

+1. Navigate to the specific CTA or success plan objective
+1. Click on the subject to get the details sidebar
+1. Click on the Timeline tab
+1. Click on the + icon and choose the appropriate activity type

+_Follow the rest of the steps below_

 1. Input a subject
-1. Confirm the date and time (it will default to when you clicked "+ Activity") if applicable
+1. Confirm the date (it will default to when you clicked "+ Activity") and time (this does not need to be the exact time of the activity as long as the date is correct) if applicable
-1. Add internal and external attendees (more details on that immediately below) if applicable.
+1. Add internal and external attendees (more details on that immediately below) if applicable
 1. Choose the meeting type if applicable
 1. Check off if an executive sponsor attended if applicable
 1. Optionally update the TAM and Product sentiments to reflect [health score](/handbook/customer-success/tam/health-score-triage/)